AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

-Now that you understand the Contract Model (perhaps more than you cared), we are ready to examine the generic formal type parameters for Ada.Unchecked_Conversion.
+Now that you understand the Contract Model (perhaps more than you cared), we are ready to examine the generic formal type parameters for :ada:`Ada.Unchecked_Conversion`.
 Here's the declaration again:

 .. code-block:: ada